-Robust standard errors in parentheses p < 0.05, p < 0.01, p < 0.001
+Robust standard errors in parentheses

+p < 0.05, p < 0.01, p < 0.001
-In Column 2, we add controls for two important selection mechanisms.
-First, bidders who are outbid earlier in the auction are likely to have lower bids simply because lower bids are more likely to be outbid sooner as bidders arrive.
-Bidders that bid lower have different expectations of surplus from buying on the platform generally and may be more likely to leave the site once final prices are revealed.
-Lower bids could therefore be correlated with the timing of being outbid and not returning.
-We include the ratio of the bidder's bid to the highest bid as a control.

 We also include controls for the timing of the sniped bidders' bid.
 Since we condition on the bidder winning at 5 minutes remaining, auctions where bidders had been winning for longer are auctions with less activity and may be more likely to be sniped because potential bidders are lying in wait.
 Bidders that bid very early in the auction may have a different probability of returning.
-It is not a priori clear what direction these potential effects would bias the results, but the coefficient on sniping remains consistent at 3.5 percentage point impact.
+It is not a priori clear what direction these potential effects would bias the results, but the coefficient on sniping remains consistent at 3.5 percentage points.

-From Figure 3a we see that there is some variation in sniping rates across categories so in Column 3 we include fixed effects for eBay's 35 top line product meta categories.
-As was shown in Figure 3a, sniping rates vary across product types which naturally attract bidders with different propensities to return.
-The estimated effect decreases to 1.38 percentage points which hints that cross category effects may bias the results, but meta category is a very broad classification.
-Meta categories are a very broad classification that masks important product level variation.
+From Figure 3 we see that there is some variation in sniping rates across categories so in Column 3 we include fixed effects for eBay's 35 top line product meta categories.
+As was shown in Figure 3, sniping rates vary across product types which naturally attract bidders with different propensities to return.
+The estimated effect decreases to 1.38 percentage points which hints that cross category effects may bias the results, but meta category is a very broad classification that masks important product level variation.
 So we explore several methods of controlling for more specific product attributes.

 In Column 4, we add an interaction of the sniped indicator with an indicator for whether the item was listed by a power seller, eBay's designation for high volume, high quality sellers.
-These items are likely to be attract bidders looking for very common items on eBay.
+These items are likely to attract bidders looking for very common items on eBay.
 It is perhaps not surprising that being sniped is much less burdensome for these buyers because there is a greater likelihood that they will try again.

 In Columns 5 and 6, we limit the sample to auctions for items that are in 'thick' markets: the item is identified in eBay's product catalog and has more than 10 auctions in our full 2 year sample.
-These auctions are likely to be very similar to each and most reduce all selection effects related to product characteristics.
-We replace the bid to highest bid ratio with the ratio of the bid to the expected price for that product (average final price of the product), which is a better proxy for bid's seriousness.
+These sets of auctions are likely to be very similar to one another and should reduce all selection effects related to product characteristics.
+We replace the own bidto-highest-bid ratio with the ratio of the bid to the expected price for that product (average final price of the product), which is a better proxy for bid's seriousness.
 Column 5 shows that the estimate is not significantly different from the estimates in Column 3.
 The estimate loses significance only because we have a lower sample size.
 In Column 6, we estimate a probit model with product level random effects and notice that the coefficient rises to 3.8 percentage points.